-Am I the only one who gets annoyed by unwanted messenger requests?by Paula van Dun Graphic Designer & TE Owner APSense and other networks; you never know where a new connection may develop in to.
+Am I the only one who gets annoyed by unwanted messenger requests?by Paula van Dun Retired I am always open for new connections on APSense and other networks; you never know where a new connection may develop in to.
 By connecting I can see what these contacts are posting in the live feed.
 If that peaks an interest I will read more after which I will often comment and even check out the program if applicable.

 What I dislike is the fact that people where I am only connected to but had no interaction with, contact me through the APSense messenger and want me to visit some affiliate link or like a brand page or facebook page.
 I do not mind being interrupted in doing what I am doing by people I know well however requests from people that are complete strangers to visit, like or join something annoy me.
 Especially when they are very persistent, I had no prior contact them nor saw them commenting on an any of my posts.
 Sometimes I ask "Why should I?"
 The answer is usually because "you are my friend".

 I have many connections here on APSense and some other networks.
 A connection is in my opinion not the same as an associate, online acquaintance and certainly not the same as a friend; I wrote a separate article about that.

 I do have the chat messenger on usually because somebody may have a support question or somebody of my friends or associates not on Skype may need a quick response but with the increasing requests for likes I get from strangers I am sometimes tempted to switch it off.
 I think I am not the only one who get annoyed being approached by strangers to join or like things.